Week 03

 FAQ’s

-• To get in shape for ski season, focus on a preseason ski training plan that combines strength, cardio, and balance.
-Leg exercises like squats and lunges build power, while endurance cardio prepares you for long days on the slopes.
-Add core and mobility drills to stay injury-free.
+• To get in shape for ski season, focus on a preseason ski training plan that focuses on strength and conditioning.
+Lower extremity exercises like squats and lunges build strength, while aerobic and anaerobic conditioning prepares you for long days on the slopes.
+Add some dynamic core and stability exercises to reduce risk of injury.

-• Most skiers need 8–12 weeks of consistent training to feel fully prepared, but even 4–6 weeks can make a difference.
-The more time you give yourself, the more you can build strength, improve endurance, and reduce the risk of injuries when the season starts.
+• Most winter athletes do best with 8–12 weeks of consistent training to feel fully prepared, but even 4–6 weeks can make a difference.
+The more time you give yourself, the more you can build strength, improve muscular endurance, and reduce the risk of injuries when the season starts.

-• If you only have a month, focus on high-impact preseason ski exercises: bodyweight squats, lunges, core stability drills, and short interval cardio sessions.
-Training 4–5 days per week with a mix of strength and endurance work can noticeably boost fitness in just 30 days.
+• If you only have a month, focus on high-impact preseason ski exercises: Bodyweight calisthenics like squats, lunges and progressive plyometrics. in addition to core work and interval sessions.
+Training 4–5 days per week can noticeably boost fitness in just 30 days.
+Be mindful of progression and ramping up intensity as you go.

-• Start your ski preseason training 8–12 weeks before your first day on the slopes.
-This gives your body time to adapt, build leg power, and develop balance, so you perform better and stay injury-free once the season kicks in.
+• Start your ski preseason training 8–12 weeks before your first day on the mountain.
+This gives your body time to progressively adapt and build strength in a safe manner.

-• Prevent knee injuries by strengthening glutes, hamstrings, and quads, while also improving hip and ankle mobility.
+• Improve knee resilience injuries by strengthening glutes, hamstrings, and quads, while also improving hip and ankle mobility.
 A balanced ski workout plan lowers the risk of ACL tears and keeps your knees stable on the slopes.

 • Yes.
-Skiing and snowboarding require explosive power, balance, and rotational strength that general workouts don’t cover.
+Skiing and snowboarding require explosive power, balance, and rotational strength that not all general workouts cover.
 Ski-specific strength training ensures your muscles and joints are ready for the unique demands of the mountain.